Film StudiesSchool of Arts, English and Languages | PhD

-We offer research programmes in both critical and creative practice.
-These are designed for students who wish to conduct research into historical or broader theoretical issues in film and audiovisual cultures, or those who are interested in practice-led research.
-We encourage cross-disciplinary projects, especially those involving other areas within the School of Creative Arts.
-There are three programme routes:
+We offer graduate research programmes in both critical and creative practice.
+These are designed for students who wish to conduct research into historical and/or broader theoretical issues in film, media, and screen cultures, or those who are interested in pursuing their PhD qualification through creative research.
+We encourage cross-disciplinary projects, especially those involving other areas within the School of Arts, English, and Languages.

-The third route, the MPhil, also offers students the opportunity to undertake advanced research in either critical or creative practice in one of our areas of specialisation.
+•MPhil in Film Studies: This third route also offers students the opportunity to undertake advanced Masters-level research through either critical or creative practice in one of our areas of specialisation.

 Documentary and ethnographic film